Raritan Landing, New Jersey: History

 Raritan Landing emerged as a vital port community during the 1720s.
 It was situated at the farthest inland point on the Raritan River that could be navigated by merchant ships of the day.
 In its heyday, the Landing was the center for local trade and, along with New Brunswick, served as a hub for imports and exports to and from the Raritan Valley.
 Agricultural goods and lumber brought to Raritan Landing from throughout central New Jersey were stored in warehouses here, awaiting shipment to either New York or sometimes the Caribbean.
 Imported goods were off-loaded and taken by traders to stores and merchants throughout the area.
 The majority of the community existed between present-day River Road and the Raritan River, near the intersection of Landing Lane and River Road.
 By the 1740s, there were approximately 70 structures and more than 100 inhabitants.

 By the early days of the American Revolution the community was occupied by British troops.
 The bluffs provided safe haven for the troops, and an unobstructed lookout toward New Brunswick, enabling clear views of approaching Patriot forces.

+By the 19th century, Raritan Landing's economy dwindled as trade shifted to New Brunswick, establishing the slow death of the community.